 4 Ways our Colombia Project Fights Gendered Violence

 After decades of armed conflict, Colombia’s government has committed to investing in the co-operative model as a tool for peace-building.
 But for co-ops to sustainably create peace and enable people in rural communities to thrive, gender inequality must be addressed.
 Women face unique barriers to participating in co-operative development, and these are more than just a lack of opportunity.
-While our project in Colombia works to give women co-op members training and tools to produce and sell their own products, we also know that 1 in 3 women worldwide have experienced physical or sexual violence.
+While our IMPACT project in Colombia works to give women co-op members the training and tools they need to produce and sell their own products, we also know that 1 in 3 women worldwide have experienced physical or sexual violence.
 A woman facing violence may find it more difficult to participate in the project.
 That’s why we include programming to fight gendered violence.
+Here are just 4 of the ways we do it.

 1. Create safe spaces for women

 Women-only events are a crucial step towards enabling women to participate in training.
 When women attend women-only training workshops, not only do they learn valuable skills, but they’re also able to discuss their experiences as women and share strategies to cope.
-Sometimes this includes stories of violence.
-It creates a safe, intimate environment in which women can begin to heal within a community of supportive peers.
+Sometimes this includes sharing stories of violence.
+Bringing women together creates a safe, intimate environment in which they can begin to heal within a community of supportive peers.
 They find solidarity and a strong network of women leaders.

 2. Engage men to challenge dominant models of masculinity

-The project identifies Gender Leaders – people committed to improving gender equality in their communities.
+The project identifies men and women committed to improving gender equality in their communities and trains them to become Gender Leaders for their co-ops.
 Male Gender Leaders attend masculinities workshops.
 Together, the men examine how masculinity is constructed in their communities and discuss men’s role in violence and domination, as well as how their role can change to build a non-violent society.
 Afterwards, the Gender Leaders recreate the workshop in their own organizations.

 3. Work with co-ops to enable women’s success